 August 31, 2019 was the inaugural TL Block Safety Day event!
 From Boeddeker Park the group embarked on a walking tour with Block Safety Group leaders speaking along the route, and ending with a lunch back at the park.
 Want to connect with your Block Safety Group?
 Email us: firstname.lastname@example.org

 Welcome to Tenderloin Arts LIVE, a collection of monthly Tenderloin arts events sourced from organizations, individuals, and venues from the neighborhood.
-From comedy shows, to live music performances, and art openings, here’s what’s happening this July!
+From the Fringe Festival to art openings, here’s what’s happening this September!

 In August, students headed back to school and the Safe Passage program ramped up to accommodate the students.
 We also had the pleasure of celebrating birthdays with Corner Captains King John and Richard, and SEVEN years of service with Stephen Tennis!
 If you're inspired to support Safe Passage, please contact us to volunteer!

 U.S. Attorney David Anderson has started an effort to crackdown on drug trafficking in the Tenderloin.
 In his press conference, he adds that the enforcement initiative by more than 15 federal agencies focused on high-level drug dealing, fraud, identity theft and firearms.
 Read more via USA Today.

 There’s a visually striking addition to the ever-troubled Tenderloin — a nine-story structure clad in colorful brick that holds 113 apartments for low-income residents, plus a pair of community-oriented retail spaces.
 Too bad it took 11 years to summon the newcomer into existence… Here’s the article by SF Chronicle’s urban design critic, John King.